KartikPatekar/ITSP16/Documentation Team 16.md

 ### Path Following bot
 An HTML file containing the calculated map points is hosted on a free webserver.
 The mobile bot can access this html file using GPRS and can acquire the path from a remote location.
 The bot then matches its heading with the required direction using magnetometer, and then moves towards its destination.
-Obstacle avoiding bot
+### Obstacle avoiding bot
 The bot has been equipped with an infrared proximity sensor (SHARP 2Y0A02) along with four ultrasonic sensors (HCSR04 modules).
-The proximity sensor (SHARP Sensor ) is mounted on a servo motor (9gr) making it/which has been denoted here as SHARP-SERVO mechanism.
+The proximity sensor (SHARP Sensor ) is mounted on a servo motor (9gr) which has been denoted here as SHARP-SERVO mechanism.
 The panoramic range has been kept to 120 degrees symmetrically in the forward direction.
-The mechanism has been coded to effectively avoid all stationery/ slow moving obstacles which subtend at least ~ 10 degrees (neglecting error) on the sensor.
+ The mechanism has been coded to effectively avoid all stationary/ slow moving obstacles which subtend at least ~ 10 degrees (neglecting error) on the sensor.
 The error observed was significantly less and its effect has been effectively submerged by keeping a higher limit of 10 degrees on the sides and 6 degrees in the front.
  The ultrasonic sensors are kept (two in front and two at ~ 45 degrees from the front facing either sides) to tell the bot when to start the SHARP-SERVO mechanism to be able to avoid obstacles.
-As soon as any of the ultrasound sensors detect an obstacle (at max 40 cm from the bot).
-The code for the obstacle avoidance using SHARP-SERVO mechanism begins and continues till none of the ultrasonic sensors detect the obstacle beyond which the code proceeds to the path following mode (provided by GPS and magnetometer compass).
+As soon as any of the ultrasound sensors detect an obstacle (at max 40 cm from the bot) the code for the obstacle avoidance using SHARP-SERVO mechanism begins and continues till none of the ultrasonic sensors detect the obstacle beyond which the code proceeds to the path following mode (provided by GPS and magnetometer compass).

 ### The final bot
 In each iteration of the “void loop()” the bot calculates its present GPS coordinate, and the distance of obstacles around it using ultrasonic sensor.
 The bot then decides whether to focus on following the path or avoiding obstacles.